 There’s nothing worse than a stuffy industrial facility.
 It can cause poor air quality and uncomfortable employees or customers.
 What’s even worse is the high bills you get when you have an inefficient HVAC system.
 There are many strategies for saving money on building costs, and increasing airflow volume is a big part of that.
 This is where an industrial fan can provide a big boost.

-When looking to move air in your industrial space, there are many types of industrial fans to choose from, and it can be very difficult to decide what is best for your space.
+When looking to move air in your industrial space and create comfortable temperatures, there are many types of industrial fans to choose from, and it can be very difficult to decide what is the best type of fan for your space and floor plan.
 As the inventor of HVLS Industrial Ceiling fans, also known as the High Volume, Low-Speed fans, MacroAir has continued to be a leader in the market by developing the most innovative large fans in the world.
 We continually strive to push boundaries and set the bar when it comes to engineering and product development.
-We’ve worked across many different industries and have seen all different types of fans.
+We’ve worked across many different industries and have seen all different types of fans and floor plans.
 We’ll take you through a list of all the industrial fan options and their pros and cons so that you can get a better idea of what might be the perfect fan for your facility!

 Types of Industrial Fans: